carpentries-incubator/genome-mining/_episodes/02-antismash.md

 ~~~
 {: .source}

-Second, run the antiSMASH command shown earlier in this lesson on the data ´.gbk´ or ´.fasta´ files.
+Second, run the antiSMASH command shown earlier in this lesson on the data `.gbk` or `.fasta` files.
 The command can be executed on one single files, all the files contained within a folder and on specific list of files, we showed you how you can perform these different cases:

 #### Case I - One single files
 Let's choose the ´Streptococcus_agalactiae_18RS21.gbk´ file